SeoMix/seokey-free/readme.txt

 With our global and individual content analysis, you'll be able to correct all your content immediately!

-### SEO toolbox (redirections, ALT editor, etc.)
+### SEO toolbox (redirections, images ALT editor, etc.)

 SEOKEY provides you with all basic features needed in SEO, without installing third-party plugins or the need to upgrade to the PRO version.

-SEOKEY offers a complete WordPress SEO toolbox:
+Our SEO plugin offers a complete WordPress SEO toolbox:

 - easily manage your **301 redirects**
 - an **alternative text editor** to modify them all in one place (and we use these new ALT texts to fix images without one within your contents)